AIGleam/GleamVideo/README.md

 ---

 ## 💬 DISCLAIMER

-> I'm not a programmer, just a random stoner who makes things with AI and iterates on them.
 > I hope this gives people ideas, and maybe others can improve it over time.
 > Keep it Open Source and fun!
 If you get errors, paste them into Perplexity.ai for fixes.
 > I tried to include everything in `requirements.txt`, but you know how that goes. **Lmao.**